How to Identify a Legitimate Website

 Example: Internet Eplorer 8 on Windows 8

 Windows 8 using Internet Explorer 8 to view: MyGaTech.
-Notice the "Lock" icon at the begining of the URL.
+Notice the "Lock" icon the URL section.

 Example: Firefox on Windows 8

 Windows 8 using Firefox 30.0 to view: MyGaTech.
-Notice the "Lock" icon at the begining of the URL.
+Notice the "Lock" icon the URL section.

 Example: Firefox on OSX (10.9) Mavericks

 OS X Mavericks using Firefox to view: MyGaTech.
-Notice the "Lock" icon at the begining of the URL.
+Notice the "Lock" icon the URL section.

 Example: Safari 7 on OSX (10.9) Mavericks

 OS X Mavericks using Safari 7.0.1 to view: MyGaTech.
-Notice the "Lock" icon at the begining of the URL.
+Notice the "Lock" icon the URL section.

 Feel free to submit a request for help for any of the following reasons: